-Making the Resolution to Get Sober
+Why Making a Resolution to Get Sober Matters

 The new year is a time to reflect and plan for the brand new year ahead.
 Think about this: Have your relationship with friends and family been stressed over the holiday season?
 Have family and other loved ones distanced themselves due to your addictions?
 Or maybe, you feel this way toward a family member or friend of yours?
 It might be time to make the resolution to get sober.